Retro aluminum Christmas trees in Brevard, North Carolina

 Old fashioned ceramic Christmas trees at the Aluminum Tree Museum in Brevard, North Carolina

 A gorgeous collection of old-fashioned ceramic Christmas trees!
+I really love these and basically search every yard sale and flea market for deals!

 The museum is located inside the historical Transylvania Heritage Museum located at 189 W. Main Street.
 The exhibit runs from November until January.
 Admission and parking are both free.
 Donations are appreciated.
 Note – there is a small gift shop featuring crafts and gifts by local artists.
+For, more info on the museum, please visit the museum website.

 More holiday fun in Brevard

-Heart of the Season – Annual Main Street event (taking place before Thanksgiving) to kick off the holiday season.
+Heart of the Season: Annual Main Street event (taking place before Thanksgiving) to kick off the holiday season.
 Various galleries and restaurants offer special deals.

-Downtown Holiday Stroll – This festive night of events includes the annual tree lighting, live music, food trucks, and voting for best storefront window.
+Downtown Holiday Stroll: This festive night of events includes the annual tree lighting, live music, food trucks, and voting for best storefront window.
 In addition, many stores and restaurants are open later than usual.